From Video to Control: A Survey of Learning Manipulation Interfaces from Temporal Visual Data: Explicit Visual Control Interfaces

-\paragraph{ZeroMimic~\citep{ZeroMimic_ICRA_2025}.} ZeroMimic uses a \emph{6D wrist-pose trajectory} as the explicit post-grasp interface: given the current observation and a goal image, it predicts a short sequence of wrist poses in the camera frame and retargets them to robot end-effector motion for execution.
-The interface is distilled from action-free egocentric human video (EPIC-Kitchens~\citep{EPIC-Kitchens}) by reconstructing 3D hand pose with a pretrained tracker and converting it to world-frame trajectories using camera parameters from structure-from-motion, then keeping only the wrist SE(3) signal as the transferable motion target.
-For grounding, the robot executes a two-phase system: a human-affordance-guided grasping stage acquires the object, after which the learned post-grasp policy outputs 6D pose \emph{chunks} that are converted from camera frame to robot frame and tracked to produce motion.
-The main limitation is that success depends on both halves of the pipeline—robust grasp acquisition and reliable wrist-pose reconstruction/retargeting—so calibration, viewpoint mismatch, or estimation errors can directly distort the pose interface and propagate into execution.
+\paragraph{ZeroMimic~\citep{ZeroMimic_ICRA_2025}.} ZeroMimic uses human wrist SE(3) motion as an explicit \emph{post-grasp} interface, separating object acquisition from subsequent motion transfer.
+Given the current observation and a goal image, it predicts short chunks of 6D wrist-pose trajectories in the camera frame and retargets them to robot end-effector motion for execution.
+The interface is distilled from action-free egocentric human video by reconstructing hand motion and retaining only the wrist SE(3) signal as the transferable target, rather than attempting to imitate full human actions.
+At deployment, a human-affordance-guided grasping stage first acquires the object; the learned post-grasp policy then outputs wrist-pose chunks that are transformed into the robot frame and tracked.
+This decomposition makes the post-grasp motion interface compact and transferable, but success still depends on both stages: failed grasp acquisition, calibration/viewpoint mismatch, or wrist-pose reconstruction errors can directly distort the executed trajectory.

-\paragraph{Related 6D-pose interfaces and interface transfer.} Several methods in this section ultimately execute a pose-sequence controller, even when their primary predicted interface is a video plan or 2D tracks.
-A common interface-transfer pattern is to convert the predicted visual target into an object- or end-effector SE(3) sequence for downstream tracking: AVDC~\citep{AVDC_2023} transfers a generated video plan into an object-pose trajectory (via flow and PnP); Dreamitate~\citep{Dreamitate_Liang_CoRL_2024} transfers stereo predictions into tool 6D poses; GVF-TAPE~\citep{GVFTAPE_CoRL_2025} extracts end-effector poses from predicted frames; and Track2Act~\citep{track2act_ECCV_2024} lifts 2D tracks into rigid object poses.
+\paragraph{Interface-transfer links to 6D pose control.} Several methods in this section ultimately execute a pose-sequence controller, even when their primary predicted interface is a video plan or 2D tracks.
+A common interface-transfer pattern is to convert the predicted visual target into an object- or end-effector SE(3) sequence for downstream tracking: AVDC~\citep{AVDC_2023} and RIGVid~\citep{RIGVid_patel2025} transfer a generated video plan into an object-pose trajectory; Dreamitate~\citep{Dreamitate_Liang_CoRL_2024} transfers stereo video predictions into tool 6D poses; GVF-TAPE~\citep{GVFTAPE_CoRL_2025} extracts end-effector poses from predicted RGB-D future observations; Dream2Flow~\citep{dream2flow_dharmarajan2025} lifts generated object motion into 3D motion targets; and Track2Act~\citep{track2act_ECCV_2024} lifts 2D tracks into rigid object poses.
 In our taxonomy, we group these methods by the interface predicted by the video/trajectory module (video plan, subgoal image, or 2D tracks), and treat pose conversion as a downstream grounding choice that trades holistic visual guidance for a compact geometric target.

 RT-Affordance (RT-A)~\citep{Rt-affordance_ICRA_2025} is closely related in that it conditions a policy on an explicit end-effector pose sequence, but it relies primarily on robot trajectory supervision rather than action-free video, and is therefore outside this section's scope.